romannorome/receipt-processor/README.md

 Simple Java Spring API for receipt processing, packaged with Docker.

-## System Prequisites
+## System Prerequisites

 - Docker

 ## Building and Running

-1. Clone the repository from GitHub or by using the Git cli:
+1. Clone the repository from GitHub or by using the Git CLI:

 ```bash
 git clone https://github.com/romannorome/receipt-processor.git